DisarmRAG: Stealthy Retriever-Centric Poisoning to Disable Self-Correction in Retrieval-Augmented Generation (Extended Version): Threat Model

+\textbf{Challenges of Retriever-Centric Poisoning.} Despite its critical impact, poisoning retrievers in a manner that simultaneously satisfies the three key principles described in \S~\ref{sec:principles-for-effective-rag-poisoning} is non-trivial.
+Directly fine-tuning the retriever often induces significant shifts in the embedding space~\cite{meng2022locating,meng2023memit}, degrading performance on normal retrieval tasks.
+To mitigate this, we adopt an ME approach in which an \emph{auxiliary hypernetwork} maps gradients into \emph{localized} parameter updates to the retriever.
+The updates are thus confined to a low-rank subspace of the retriever's parameter space, ensuring strong stealthiness and substantially reducing unintended interference with normal retrieval behavior.
+We specify our attack design in \S~\ref{sec:design}.

+Figure~\ref{fig:self-correction-prompt-analysis} illustrates the differences between alternative methods and our approach.
+In (a), textual optimization requires appending many tokens to align the bypass instruction with the victim query, violating textual metric constraints.
+In (b), fine-tuning reduces this gap but causes global embedding drift, degrading retrieval performance.
+In (c), ME enables localized adjustment, allowing the retriever to return the injected instruction for victim queries while preserving normal behavior.

-\subsection{Threat Model}
+\section{Threat Model}

-As poisoning the knowledge base alone is insufficient to mislead a RAG system, we extend the threat model beyond prior works by granting the attacker access to the retriever.
-We then specify the threat model in terms of the attacker's goals and capabilities.
+Since poisoning the knowledge base alone is insufficient to mislead a RAG system, we extend the threat model to grant the attacker access to the retriever:

 \textbf{Attacker's Goals.} Given a specific victim query, the attacker's goal is to make the RAG system return an attacker-chosen answer.
-We assume the RAG system is security-aware and uses a system prompt that activates the LLM's SCA.
-This prompt encourages the model to reject false information from retrieved content \cite{shinn2023reflexion, tyen-etal-2024-llms, madaan2023self}.
-To bypass this defense, the attacker aims to inject a malicious instruction into the retriever.
+We assume that real-world RAG systems are generally equipped with SCA, as introduced before.
+To bypass it, the attacker aims to inject a bypass instruction into the retriever.
 This instruction should be returned only when the system receives the victim query.
-Once retrieved, the instruction suppresses the LLM's correction behavior and misleads it into generating the target answer.
+Once retrieved, the instruction suppresses the LLM's self-correction behavior and misleads it into generating the target answer.